Defense, big plays power South Florence over Hartsville

 The Bruins will also need a similar defensive effort and more big plays from their offense like they got Friday.
 They scored 28 points in the first half against the Red Foxes with three of the touchdowns covering 48 yards or more.

-The game was 7-7 in the first quarter when South reached into its bag of tricks near midfield.
-Quarterback Quincy Rhodes threw the ball back to wideout Evin Singletary behind him and Singletary then connected on a 48-yard bomb to Jabari Johnson to put SFHS up 14-7.
+The game was tied at 7-7 in the first quarter when South Florence used a trick play near midfield.
+Quarterback Quincy Rhodes threw the ball back to wideout Evin Singletary behind him and Singletary then connected on a 48-yard bomb to Jabari Johnson to put South Florence up 14-7.

-The game likely changed in the Bruins’ favor for good in the second quarter.
-After a 71-yard by J’Shawn Anderson tied things at 14-all, Rhodes took the next play from scrimmage 75 yards to paydirt to put South back in the lead.
+The game probably changed in the Bruins’ favor for good in the second quarter.
+After a 71-yard by J’Shawn Anderson tied things at 14-14, Rhodes ran 75 yards on the next play from scrimmage to put South Florence back in the lead.

-He added a 50-yard run to close out the half – finishing with 11 carries for 158 yards and the two scores.
+He added a 50-yard run to close the half, finishing with 11 carries for 158 yards and the two TDs.
 He also threw a 25-yard TD pass to Singletary to open the scoring for the Bruins in the first quarter.

-That was it from the SF offense the rest of the night, however, as the Hartsville defense clamped down as well.
-The Bruins had just four offensive possessions in the second half until the final two minutes and just three first downs.
+That was it from the South Florence offense the rest of the night, as the Hartsville defense clamped down as well.
+The Bruins had only four offensive possessions in the second half until the final two minutes and just three first downs.

 Hartsville had a big night from its two main running backs, which both crossed the century mark.
-Anderson finished with 161 yards and the one score and Carmello McDaniel had 103 and a touchdown of his own – a 34-yard romp that brought the Red Foxes back to within 28-21 at the end of the third quarter.
+Anderson finished with 161 yards and the one touchdown and Carmello McDaniel had 103 yards and a touchdown, a 34-yard romp that brought the Red Foxes back to within 28-21 at the end of the third quarter.

-But HHS could not pick up short yardage on a fourth-down play on its first possession of the fourth quarter, and the other drive stalled at the Bruin 19 that essentially ended the game.
+But Hartsville could not pick up short yardage on a fourth-down play on its first possession of the fourth quarter, and the other drive stalled at the Bruins' 19-yard line that essentially ended the game.

 “So we’ve just got to figure out how to get on the right side of these things.”